 Another rule we made up was to give every cabinet door in our kitchen a square glass knob (with the same black finish on the backing).
+Mine are out of stock (they were Rejuvenation) but HERE are similar ones.
 We chose a glass square shape to add contrast and shine to all the dark rounds. :) Opposites are interesting, but glass doesn’t overpower.

 Sometimes you have to show restraint or break rules in design choices for the overall impact in the room to be successful.